alexsantostx94/portfolio-alex-santos/src/pages/portfolio/project-1.md

 ## Take Away
 I really enjoyed designing this CUI chatbot experience!
-Designing for emerging technologies is without a doubt challenging, but I am glad I could apply my knowledge of user interface design, interaction design and ux writing.
+Designing for emerging technologies is without a doubt challenging, but I am glad I could apply my knowledge of user interface design, interaction design and ux writing to this product.